NMFS-RADFish/boilerplate/README.md

 />
 ```

-#### Styling
+#### NOAA Branding and Style Guide

+Branding refers to the process of creating a distinct identity for a product or application.
+It involves defining and maintaining a set of visual elements, such as logos, colors, and typography, that represent the brand.

 ##### Using CSS files

+You will notice, that the components above do not have any `className` assigned, and you may be wondering how to style that component.
+To do this, there are a couple of things to keep in mind:

-Each component in `react-radfish` has it's own scoped css file, that modifies the existing `@trussworks` css in order to inject NOAA styles.
+1. Each component in `react-radfish` has it's own scoped css file, that modifies the existing `@trussworks` css in order to inject NOAA styles.
 This file should not be touched.
 If you notice a bug or issue, please see `CONTRIBUTING`

-You can modify the general theme of these components in the `styles/theme.css` file.
+2. You can modify the general theme of these components in the `styles/theme.css` file.
 You can change things like color variables, font-family, and line-height here, and they will be propagated throughout the application, as well as throughout `react-radfish` .
 Radfish utilizes css variables, and can be used like so:

 ```css
 // styles/theme.js